DataJuggler/Excelerate/README.md

 I am just starting testing now.
 My first test loaded a 12 column spreadsheet with 3,376 rows in just a few seconds.

 More helper methods and features will be added.
-I will release a Nuget package once I finish my project I built this for.
-Give me a day or two and the Nuget should be released as DataJuggler.Excelerate.
+The Nuget package has been released: DataJuggler.Excelerate.

 Feel free to mention any new features you think would be useful.
 I can't promise to do them all, but if it is a good fit for this project I will add it.

 This code is all brand new, so use with caution until more testing has been done.
-First tests were promising.
+First tests have been promising.

-I am now working on building a loader for the code generated classes to convert the data.
+I am now working on building a loader for the code generated classes to convert Worksheet.Rows to List<YourClass>;

-** I am available for hire if you need with any size C# project **
+** I am available for hire if you need help with any size C# / SQL Server project **